Sustainable Materials Management 2021 Anaerobic Digestion Funding Opportunity

 - Range of awards: The total amount of funding for this program is $2,000,000.
 Individual grant awards may potentially be in the range of $50,000-$200,000 for the funding period.
 Up to $800,000 of the estimated total will be set-aside specifically for underserved communities and/or Tribal projects.
 Please refer to RFA for complete information.

-If you have questions about the 2021 Anaerobic Digestion Funding Opportunity, first see the formal responses from previous questions here.
-If your question is not answered there then please contact ADGrant@epa.gov.
+If you have questions about the 2020 or 2021 Anaerobic Digestion Funding Opportunity, please contact ADGrant@epa.gov.